What is private health insurance?

 Is private health insurance expensive?

 Private health insurance can vary considerably in price.
-For people who get their private coverage from an employer, employers tend to cover the bulk of the premium costs.
+For people who get their private coverage from an employer, employers tend to cover the bulk of the premium costs.4

-For those who purchase private health insurance in the marketplace/exchange, the price depends mainly on income, with premium subsidies offsetting a significant portion of the cost for most enrollees.
-As of 2022, more than 89% of marketplace enrollees were receiving premium subsidies.
-For the 9.4 million HealthCare.gov enrollees who were receiving premium subsidies, the subsidies averaged $524/month (covering the majority of the average premium of $594/month).
+For those who purchase private health insurance in the Marketplace/exchange, the price depends mainly on income, with premium subsidies offsetting a significant portion of the cost for most enrollees.
+As of 2024, 93% of marketplace enrollees were receiving premium subsidies that covered an average of almost $536 of their premiums each month (average full-price premiums were about $603/month, so subsidies cover the majority of the cost).5

-However, for those who earn too much to be eligible for subsidies (which is rare, with the American Rescue Plan in place, but still applies to some enrollees), the cost of private individual/family coverage will depend on age and location – some areas of the country have much more expensive coverage than other areas, and older applicants are charged three times as much as younger applicants (again, this is for people who don’t qualify for subsidies; for those who do qualify for subsidies, the subsidies are larger for older enrollees and larger in areas where coverage is more expensive).
-Tobacco users can also be charged more than those who do not use tobacco.
+However, for those who earn too much to be eligible for subsidies (which is fairly rare while the American Rescue Plan subsidy enhancements are in effect), the cost of private individual/family coverage will depend on age and location – some areas of the country have much more expensive coverage than other areas, and older applicants are charged three times as much as younger applicants (again, this is for people who don’t qualify for subsidies; for those who do qualify for subsidies, the subsidies are larger for older enrollees and larger in areas where coverage is more expensive).
+In most states, tobacco users can also be charged more than those who do not use tobacco.

 Why is private health insurance called ‘private’ health insurance?

-Private health insurance is referred to as “private” because it’s offered by privately-run health insurance companies – as opposed to government-run programs like Medicare and Medicaid.
-But as noted above, most types of private health insurance have to comply with a variety of state and federal regulations, despite the fact that the companies selling the coverage are privately-run.
+Private health insurance is referred to as “private” because it’s offered by privately-run health insurance companies and employers – as opposed to government-run programs like Medicare and Medicaid.
+But as noted above, most types of private health insurance have to comply with a variety of state and federal regulations, despite the fact that the companies offering the coverage are privately run.

 Get your free quote now through licensed agency partners!